nishchalnishant/Deep_learning_methods/0. Machine learning/1. Supervised learning/1. regression/1. regression metrics/readme.md

 ![alt text](https://github.com/nishchalnishant/Deep_learning_methods/blob/main/img/mse.jpg?raw=true)

-**Root mean squared error (RMSE)**
+**_Root mean squared error (RMSE)_**

 - The outpput we get is the same unit as the required output cariale which makes interpretation of loss easy
 - It is not tha roboust to outliers as compared to mean absolute error.
 - Most prefered metrics while working with deep learning.
 - In other words, it tells you how concentrated the data is around the line of best fit.
-- commonly used in climatology, forecasting, and regression analysis to verify experimental results.
+- Commonly used in climatology, forecasting, and regression analysis to verify experimental results.
 - If the correlation coefficient is 1, the RMSE will be 0, because all of the points lie on the regression line (and therefore there are no errors).

-- RMSE has a double purpose:
+> RMSE has a double purpose:

-  > > To serve as a heuristic for training models
+- To serve as a heuristic for training models
-  > > To evaluate trained models for usefulness / accuracy
+- To evaluate trained models for usefulness / accuracy

 ![alt text](https://github.com/nishchalnishant/Deep_learning_methods/blob/main/img/rmse.jpg?raw=true)

-**R squared**
+**_R squared_**

 - Tells the performance of the model not the loss in an absolute sense .
 - In contrast, MAE and MSE depend on the context as we have seen whereas the R2 score is independent of context.